Get started on negotiating a commercial lease with your landlord

 Land tax relief to support commercial leasing

-The NSW government is supporting commercial tenants who are experiencing financial distress as a result of COVID-19 with a new land tax relief package.
-It includes enacting the mandatory National Cabinet Code of Conduct and land tax concessions for commercial landlords.
+The NSW government is continuing to support commercial tenants who are experiencing financial distress as a result of COVID-19 with a new land tax relief package.

-Brian owns a small clothing store inside a major regional shopping centre, with 4 casual employees.
-The store is still operating but customer foot traffic has dropped significantly since the COVID-19 social distancing rules were introduced, and Brian can no longer pay his landlord his usual rent of $8000 a month.
+Brian owns a small clothing store inside a major regional shopping centre.
+He has 4 casual employees.
+The store is still operating but customer foot traffic has dropped significantly since the COVID-19 social distancing rules were introduced.
+He can no longer pay his landlord his usual rent of $8000 a month.

 Brian checks if he is eligible for support under the NSW commercial lease package.
-While Brian does not receive JobKeeper payments because his 4 casual employees have been employed for less than 12 months, he determines that he is eligible for rent relief because his store had an annual turnover of less than $50 million in the 2018–2019 financial year and his turnover has declined more than 30% in comparison to the same time last year.
+He does not receive JobKeeper payments because his 4 casual employees have been employed for less than 12 months.
+He determines he's eligible for rent relief because his store had an annual turnover of less than $50 million in the 2018–2019 financial year, and his turnover has declined more than 30% in comparison to the same time last year.

 Brian contacts his landlord to explain the situation.
-Brian provides his landlord with bank statements and management accounts that show sales turnover for the past month has fallen 70% in comparison to the same period in 2019.
-Brian also provides a Business Activity Statement (BAS) showing the store’s annual turnover was less than $50 million in 2018–2019.
+He provides his landlord with bank statements and management accounts that show sales turnover for the past month has fallen 70% in comparison to the same period in 2019.
+He also provides a Business Activity Statement (BAS) showing the store’s annual turnover was less than $50 million in 2018–2019.

-As Brian and his landlord were able to reach a rent relief agreement, Brian’s landlord is entitled to tax relief of up to a maximum of 50% of their land tax liability for 2020 on the relevant property.
-The landlord advises Service NSW of the agreement reached with Brian and receives a waiver on the land tax they are yet to pay.
+As Brian and his landlord were able to reach a rent relief agreement, Brian’s landlord is entitled to tax relief of up to a maximum of 50% of the land tax liability for 2020 on the relevant property.
+The landlord advises Service NSW of the agreement reached with Brian and receives a waiver on the land tax that was to be paid.

-Rita runs a hairdressing salon in a Sydney suburb.
-Her store sits on a main road and is usually very popular.
-Rita’s salon has been significantly impacted by COVID-19 and the corresponding health restrictions.
+Rita runs a hairdressing salon that sits on a main road in a Sydney suburb.
+It is usually very popular but has been significantly impacted by COVID-19 and the corresponding health restrictions.
 She has suffered an 80% decline in turnover and is receiving JobKeeper payments for her employees.

 Rita approaches her landlord for support as she can no longer pay the rent.
 Despite providing the landlord with evidence that she has suffered an 80% decline in turnover and had a turnover less than $50 million in 2018–2019, the landlord does not agree to a rent reduction.